The Importance of Donating Your Artwork to a Museum

 Understanding the Museum's Mission

 Before you approach a museum to offer a donation, take the time to research the museum's mission.
-Museums vary in their focus; some may emphasize modern art, while others might concentrate on historical or archaeological artifacts, specific media such as film or photography, or a particular cultural heritage like Latin American or Asian art.
+Museums vary in their focus; some may emphasize modern art, while others might concentrate on historical or archaeological artifacts.
+Some may focus on specific media such as film or photography, or a particular cultural heritage like Latin American or Asian art.
 Understanding this alignment boosts the chance that your donation will be accepted and properly preserved.

 Provenance and Documentation